mdwcrft/mdwcrft.github.io/_posts/2019-03-01-python-basics.md

 ```

 # Dictionaries
-Dictionaries are 'mapping objects'; associative arrays with objects indexed by keys
+Dictionaries are 'mapping objects'; associative arrays with objects indexed by keys.
+They are also mutable, like a list or set.

 ```python
 my_dict = {  'FirstName':'John'